Discrete Inclusions of C*-algebras: Introduction

+\begin{coralpha}[{Corollary~\ref{cor:RedReconstruction}}] Let $(\cC,\bbB)$ be an abstract standard invariant.
+Then, there exists $(A\subset B)\in\CDisc$ whose standard invariant is isomorphic to $(\cC,\bbB).$ Moreover, $A$ can be chosen to be separable, unital, simple, stable rank 1, monotracial, and exact. \end{coralpha}

-Examples of (irreducible) C*-discrete inclusions are ubiquitous and can also be produced from the quantum dynamical setting and the internal structure of UTCs.
+Examples of (irreducible) C*-discrete inclusions are ubiquitous and can also be produced from actions of UTCs and their internal structure.
 On the one hand, besides outer actions by discrete groups, there are numerous \emph{genuine} examples of UTC-actions $F$ on various C*-algebras in the literature which are not \emph{group-automorphic} \cite{MR1211581,MR1228532,MR1604162,MR4139893, MR4328058,2022arXiv220711854C, MR4566007}.
 On the other hand, producing $\cC$-graded C*-algebras is entirely a problem internal to $\cC$, independent of the dynamical ingredient $F$.
 Notoriously, any irreducible discrete subfactor yields examples of connected $\cC$-graded C*-algebras, since locally finite dimensional $\cC$-graded W*-algebras are automatically C*.
 Very importantly, any compact quantum group $\bbG$ and its \emph{Fiber functors} $\Rep_f(\bbG\to\fdHilb)$ from Tannaka-Krein duality also furnish examples of connected $\cC$-graded C*-algebras \cite{JP17}.
+Other fundamental families of C*-discrete inclusions stem from Cuntz algebra cores by their canonical \emph{gauge symmetries}, as well as from $A$-valued semicircular systems, and we will elaborate on these in forthcoming articles \cite{HPNIII} and \cite{HPNII}.